Hello! I am an illustrator, author, and automotive

 My formal art training was K-12 school.
 Later, I attended some

-art classes at community colleges, local art centers, and the
+evening art classes at community colleges, local art centers, and the

 College for Creative Studies in Detroit.
 But I was always